ARCHER2-HPC/archer2-docs/docs/user-guide/hardware.md

 ![ARCHER2 node diagram](../images/archer2_full_node_diagram.png)

+Each socket contains eight *Core Complex Dies* (CCDs) and one I/O die (IOD).
+Each CCD contains two *Core Complexes* (CCXs).
+Each CCX has 4 cores and 16 MB of L3 cache.
+Thus, there are 64 cores per socket and 128 cores per node.

 More information on the architecture of the AMD EPYC Zen2 processors:

 * [HPC Tuning Guide for AMD EPYC 7002 Processors](https://www.amd.com/system/files/documents/amd-epyc-7002-tg-hpc-56827.pdf)